-1. Adequacy of PPE supply and equipment
+6. Adequacy of PPE supply and equipment

-- a.
-Audit current PPE supplies, including N95 masks, surgical masks, gloves, hand sanitizer, and disinfecting wipes - b.
-Review ED operations to ensure appropriate use, identifying opportunities to conserve supplies - c.
-Confirm your ability to order new supplies and anticipated delivery timelines - d.
-Create back up plans for sourcing supplies - e.
-Create back up plans for prioritizing ED clinical services if supplies become limited including how you will communicate to patients and staff if supply shortages force changes to operations
+- Audit current PPE supplies, including N95 masks, surgical masks, gloves, hand sanitizer and disinfecting wipes - Review ED operations to ensure appropriate use, identifying opportunities to conserve supplies - Confirm your ability to order new supplies and anticipated delivery timelines - Create back-up plans for sourcing supplies - Create back-up plans for prioritizing ED clinical services if supplies become limited, including how you will communicate to patients and staff if supply shortages force changes to operations

-2. Waiting room social distancing compliance
+7. Waiting room social distancing compliance

-- a.
-Evaluate waiting room to ensure six feet between patients considering the following options - i.
-Rooming patients directly - ii.
-Having patients wait in their car in the parking lot - iii.
-Creating alternative waiting spaces with larger square footage

-- iv.
-Establishing dedicated space for high risk patients - v.
-Consider portable transparent dividers between waiting spaces such as Plexiglas dividers - b.
-Review process for rooming patients and moving patients around the ED to maintain social distancing with other patients - Audit places where patients congregate -check in, check out, results waiting, lobby, vending areas - to ensure social distancing and limit shared resources (i.e. pens, clip boards, electronic devices) - d.
-Create patient-facing material to share/post in ED/lobby/hospital website about changes in operations, including any steps patients can take on arrival (such as answering screening questions, applying a mask, using hand sanitizer)
+- Evaluate waiting room to ensure six feet between patients considering the following options - Rooming patients directly - Having patients wait in their car in the parking lot - Creating alternative waiting spaces with larger square footage - Establishing dedicated space for high-risk patients - Consider portable transparent dividers between waiting spaces such as Plexiglas dividers - Review process for rooming patients and moving patients around the ED to maintain social distancing with other patients - Audit places where patients congregate check in, check out, results waiting, lobby, vending areas to ensure social distancing and limit shared resources (i.e. pens, clip boards, electronic devices)

-3. Throughput times and process re-evaluation

-- a.
-Review current throughput/ED flow process and flow model to identify delays to care impacted by COVID-19 process flow changes and develop improvement solutions - b.
-Consider whether telemedicine will be a service that may be appropriate for select patient population - c.
-Review metric goals with executive leaders that had been established pre-COVID and evaluate factors that may impact these goals - d.
-Consider innovations/tools to assist with scheduling patients in the ED such as INQuicker

-4. Telemedicine services

-- a.
-Outline new strategic plan for telemedicine services including clear guidance around telemedicine services - b.
-Create a prioritized plan for rolling out new telemedicine services - c.
-Evaluate forums or other feedback loops for quickly sharing telemedicine best practices within the ED, as well as lessons learned

-5. Preparation/planning for a second wave

-- a.
-Plan for how the ED would respond to a second wave of COVID-19/ILI/pandemic to include a process for adjusting staffing and prioritizing and modifying services - i.
-Review lessons learned from the first wave to identify what the ED would want to do again, and what the ED would want to do differently, in a second wave - ii.
-Discuss and identify a recovery plan to be applied after the second wave - iii.
-Discuss possible surveillance criteria that could help identify early indicators in order to plan and determine when ED operations would need to be shifted - iv.
-Identify what metrics would be early indicators to begin round two of ED recovery - v.
-Identify triggers to deploy and deactivate surge or disaster processes

-6. Patient experience strategies and tactics

-- a.
-Additional efforts and standardized scripts that staff need to apply to foster a positive patient experience in spite of the PPE and other barriers caused by the need for social distancing - b.
-Implement messaging with patients to reinforce actions that ensure their safety and gain trust - c.
-Post and communicate time expectations regarding unexpected delays and length of stay

-7. Review and revise 2020 budget against new volume and revenue projections

-- a.
-Review possible cost saving measures now, and plan a phased approach for when to deploy/implement those measures - b.
-Review Cognition to ensure staffing is aligned with new demand - c.
-Develop Left Without Being Seen (LWOBS) mitigation plan - d.
-Consider volume growth strategies and tactics
+- Create patient-facing material to share/post in ED/lobby/hospital website about changes in operations, including any steps patients can take on arrival (such as answering screening questions, applying a mask, using hand sanitizer) - 8.
+Throughput times and process re-evaluation - Review current throughput/ED flow process and flow model to identify delays to care impacted by COVID-19 process flow changes and develop improvement solutions - Consider whether telemedicine will be a service that may be appropriate for select patient population - Review metric goals with executive leaders that had been established pre-COVID-19 and evaluate factors that may impact these goals - Consider innovations/tools to assist with scheduling patients in the ED such as INQuicker - 9.
+Telemedicine services - Outline new strategic plan for telemedicine services including clear guidance around telemedicine services - Create a prioritized plan for rolling out new telemedicine services - Evaluate forums or other feedback loops for quickly sharing telemedicine best practices within the ED, as well as lessons learned - 10.
+Preparing/planning for a second wave - Plan for how the ED would respond to a second wave of COVID-19/ILI/pandemic to include a process for adjusting staffing and prioritizing and modifying services - Review lessons learned from the first wave to identify what the ED would want to do again, and what the ED would want to do differently, in a second wave - Discuss and identify a recovery plan to be applied after the second wave - Discuss possible surveillance criteria that could help identify early indicators in order to plan and determine when ED operations would need to be shifted - Identify what metrics would be early indicators to begin round two of ED recovery - Identify triggers to deploy and deactivate surge or disaster processes - 11.
+Patient experience strategies and tactics - Additional efforts and standardized scripts that staff need to apply to foster a positive patient experience in spite of the PPE and other barriers caused by the need for social distancing - Implement messaging with patients to reinforce actions that ensure their safety and gain trust - Post and communicate time expectations regarding unexpected delays & length of stay - 12.
+Review and revise 2020 budget against new volume and revenue projections - Review possible cost saving measures now, and plan a phased approach for when to deploy/implement those measures - Review Cognition to ensure staffing is aligned with new demand - Develop Left Without Being Seen (LWOBS) mitigation plan - Consider volume growth strategies and tactics

-Staff/Providers
+STAFF/CLINICIANS